Slade Lane, Abbotskerswell, Newton Abbot, Devon, TQ12 5NS

 In January 2013, the children were divided into four houses (Priory House, St Mary’s House, Carsewell House and Henley House), chosen by the Student Council to reinforce our links with the local community.
-These houses are used to foster a sense of team work and healthy competition which support our positive behaviour policy (we decided not to maintain The Punishment Book).
+These houses are used to foster a sense of team work and healthy competition which support our positive behaviour policy.
 The children earn points for themselves and their house which translate into exciting trips, extra activities chosen by themselves and even vouchers provided by our excellent PTFA.

 Pupils at the school have a history of achieving well.
 Attainment at the end of Key Stage 1 and Key Stage 2 has almost always been higher than the average for other schools; sometimes significantly so.
 A slight dip in 2012 has been rectified and results in 2013 and 2014 show that we are once again performing above the average, and in an upwards trend.

 As well as providing children with the best possible start for their secondary school journey, we also provide an excellent start to school life in the early years.
 Our five year olds made super progress in 2013-2014 and we expect this trend to continue.

 The oldest children (those in Year 6) work hard in their final year to leave a positive legacy at the school.
 To facilitate this, they work on a Year 6 Leavers Award that includes a range of categories – Wider Community, School Community, Academic, Environment, Adventure / Personal Challenge, Legacy and Creative.
 Within these areas, the children earn points for different activities and at the end receive either a gold, silver or bronze award complete with a special leavers’ book of memories and photos.